ethaniscool135/obsidian-website/content/index.md

+---
+title: Home
+---
-Welcome to the Long Silence wiki page!
+# Welcome to the wiki for the Long Silence campaign!